Paper Outline Policy

 - Each paper outline must include detailed information about the content, requirements, assessment and learning outcomes for the paper, and must conform to the Paper Outline Template agreed by the Academic Board.

-- Any change to a paper outline required as a result of unforeseen circumstances after it has been published is subject to the approval of the relevant chair of school or equivalent and must be notified to each enrolled student by email.
+- Any change to a paper outline required as a result of unforeseen circumstances after it has been published is subject to the approval of the relevant Head of School or equivalent and must be notified to each enrolled student by email.

-- Any change to subsection 8(b) of a paper outline (the internal assessment/examination weighting) after it has been published is subject to the approval of the relevant chair of school or equivalent, the agreement of all enrolled students, and approval by the Curriculum Committee, in that sequence.
+- Any change to subsection 8(b) of a paper outline (the internal assessment/examination weighting) after it has been published is subject to the approval of the relevant Head of School or equivalent, the agreement of all enrolled students, and approval by the Curriculum Committee, in that sequence.

-- Any change to subsection 8(c) of a paper outline (the assessment components) after it has been published is subject to the approval of the relevant chair of school or equivalent and the agreement of all enrolled students, and must be notified to the Academic Office by email, in that sequence.
+- Any change to subsection 8(c) of a paper outline (the assessment components) after it has been published is subject to the approval of the relevant Head of School or equivalent and the agreement of all enrolled students, and must be notified to the Academic Office by email, in that sequence.

 - Paper convenors are responsible for: